augustoafleal/node-robots-project/credentials/README.md

 # Content Folder

-Folder fo credentials existing in .json files
+Folder for credentials existing in .json files